Dlina1502/SDH-chat/README.md

 ## Accessing the Application

-Once the servers are up and running, you can access the application through your web browser by visiting the URL provided by Azure.
-Note that the frontend is subject to changes to correctly display the message, so make sure you are using the updated version.
+Once the servers are up and running, you can access the application through your web browser by localhost.

-That's it!
-The application should now be running in your local environment.
-If you encounter any issues, be sure to review the instructions again and verify your environment setup.
+# Deployment on Azure
+The application is currently deployed on Azure and is subject to changes, especially in the frontend to correctly display messages.
+Make sure to check the online version for the latest updates.

+## Built with
+- React: The web framework used
+- Node.js: Execution environment for JavaScript
+- Express: Web application infrastructure
+- Socket.io: Library for real-time web applications

+## Contributing
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

+## Authors
+Lina Marcel Duque Becerra - Initial work - dlina1502@gmail.com